 Welcome to the Year 6 Transition area.
 We have tried to provide you with lots of information about William Howard School and what it will be like when you join us in September.
-If you have any questions about the transition or when you start then please email me (Email Mr Anderson).
-I look forward to meeting you all.
-Mr Anderson (Year 7 Director of Learning).
-Transition Letter to Parents from Mr Anderson (19.4.20)
+If you have any questions about the transition process or when you start, then please email Mr Anderson (Transition Lead) – Email Mr Anderson.

 Staff who look after Year 7

 Year 7 Director of Learning and Student Manager

 Mr McAree is the Headteacher and Mrs O’Connor is the Assistant Headteacher with a Year 7 link.

 These are the most commonly asked questions by Year 6 pupils.
 We know what a big step it is to move to your next school, so we hope this will help answer some of the questions that you might have about what it is like at William Howard School.

 When Harry Potter went to Hogwarts his uniform list was given as plain black robes and pointed hat; black winter cloak with silver fastenings.
 At William Howard ours is a lot more comfortable to wear!
 You will wear our school tie, blazer with a white shirt or blouse, black trousers or a school skirt, and plain black shoes.

 You can find out more about the WHS school uniform and PE kit, including a price list here: Uniform Information page